prachiag5/CRUD_Application/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 #BackEnd Application
-Set up Virtual Environment folder(env) inside the backend application
+Need to start the mongoDB server in database and create a database named mydb Set up Virtual Environment folder(env) inside the backend application
 ##py -m venv env
 Activate the Virtual Environment